kw7oe/kw7oe.github.io/content/posts/gen-server.md

 requirment, rolling out your own `GenServer` just to execute asynchronous job can be a bit too much.

-**Unless you need more control over the task execution** such as error handling, monitoring and job retry, then implementing a `GenServer` with `Task.Supervisor` is very reasonable.
+Implementing a `GenServer` with `Task.Supervisor` is **reasonable when you need more control over the task execution** such as error handling, monitoring and job retry.

 However do note that `GenServer` is a single process and will inherently become your bottleneck when the load increase.

-On a side note, [there is this article from DockYard where the author demostrated on how we can implement job retry with `GenServer` and `Task.Supervisor`.][1]
+On a side note, there is this [article][1] from DockYard where the author demostrated on how we can implement job retry with `GenServer` and `Task.Supervisor`.

 **2. Storing state.**